 A member of staff who receives an allegation about another member of staff from a learner at risk of harm will follow the guidelines in the Safeguarding Procedure on page 24.
 This will ensure the learner needs are met.
 On some occasions the concern may not arise from a direct disclosure.
-If observations of staff behaviour give rise for concern of inappropriateness, these must be shared directly with the DSL or Deputy DSL.
+If observations of staff behaviour give rise for concern of inappropriateness, these must be shared directly with a DSL.

-The DSL or Deputy DSL will contact the Local Authority Designated Officer (LADO) for children under 18 or the Adult Safeguarding Board for adults at risk of harm to discuss referral and action if required.
+The DSL will contact the Local Authority Designated Officer (LADO) for children under 18 or the Adult Safeguarding Board for adults at risk of harm to discuss referral and action if required.
 Appropriate internal action will be taken to safeguard the child/vulnerable adult.